Weinstein's Impact: List of men accused of sexual misconduct

 — Two Minnesota state lawmakers — Democratic Sen. Dan Schoen and Republican Rep. Tony Cornish — said they would resign after they were accused of misdeeds that ranged from groping colleagues to persistent unwanted sexual advances and sexting.

-— U.S. Sen. Al Franken (D-Minn.) — Accused of forcibly kissing a woman while rehearsing for a 2006 USO tour; Franken also was photographed with his hands over her breasts as she slept.
-Franken has apologized, while maintaining that he remembered the rehearsal differently.
-Senate Majority Leader Mitch McConnell has called for an ethics investigation of Franken.
+— U.S. Sen. Al Franken (D-Minn.) — Accused of forcibly kissing Los Angeles radio anchor Leeann Tweeden while rehearsing for a 2006 USO tour; Franken also was photographed with his hands over her breasts as she slept.
+He also has been accused by three other women of touched their buttocks.
+Franken has apologized, though hasn't admitted to groping or other inappropriate touching.
+He has acknowledged that some women felt that he had done something offensive during their encounters.
+He faces a Senate ethics investigation for improper conduct.

 — Kentucky House Speaker Jeff Hoover — Stepped down as speaker this month after news surfaced that the Republican had settled a sexual harassment claim from a GOP caucus staffer.
 Hoover denied the harassment allegation but said he sent consensual yet inappropriate text messages.
 He remains in the Legislature.